andy-maier/python-garbagetracker/docs/intro.rst

 versions (the 'N' in version 'M.N.P') and for new patch versions (the 'P' in version 'M.N.P').

-Thus, a user of an API or command of the garbagetracker project can safely upgrade to a new minor or patch version of the garbagetracker package without encountering compatibility issues for their code using the APIs or for their scripts using the commands.
+Thus, a user of an API or command of the Yagot project can safely upgrade to a new minor or patch version of the yagot package without encountering compatibility issues for their code using the APIs or for their scripts using the commands.

 In the rare case that exceptions from this rule are needed, they will be